alexander-close/pinterest-data-pipeline235/README.md

 # Project: Pinterest Database Pipeline

-Description
+### Description
 Building a data pipeline from scratch for Pinterest-generated data.
+There is no licesing information.

 ### Table of Contents